 GSI partners with other NGOs to provide complementary services to our electric power installations in schools and health clinics such as Teachers Without Borders and Doctors Without Borders.
+We have visited Ghana twice with the University of Maryland Engineers Without Borders students in an advisory capacity.
 We welcome inquiries from NGOs seeking assistance in our areas of expertise.

 If your organization has a potential site that needs our services, please contact us by phoning (301) 972-8672 or filling out the “Suggest a Project or Partner” form.